jentery/dh150/index.md

 ### Feedback

 Yu-Hsuan, Faith, Ian, and I will provide feedback on your logs.
 We'll do so in writing, and feedback will be distributed in person during class.
-I will provide feedback in person, by appointment, on your exam.
+I will provide feedback in person (by appointment) on your exam.

 Throughout the term, I'll request feedback (verbal and in writing) from you on how the course is going.
 I'll also ask you to complete Course Experience Surveys at the end of the term (during our last meeting).